JackV2020/Neural-Networks-Understand-Create-Train-Use/README.md

 The training consists of several steps, which are called epochs.

-Each epoch processes a part of the examples and does this in batches of a size defined by us.
+Each epoch processes all of the examples and does this in batches of a size defined by us.

+After each training batch a validation batch with seperarate examples is used to test the model.

+Validation is just monitoring the progress and is not used to influence the training process.

 After training, the definition of the model and the weights are saved in a file.